Kovah/LinkAce/README.md

 #### Features

-* Bookmark links with automatic title and description generation
+* Save links with automatic title and description generation.
-* Automated link checks to make sure your bookmarks stay available
+* Automated link checks to make sure your bookmarks stay available.
-* Automated “backups” of your bookmarks via the Waybackmachine
+* Automated “backups” of your bookmarks via the Waybackmachine.
-* Organize bookmarks in lists and tags
+* Organize bookmarks in lists and tags.
-* A bookmarklet to quickly save links from any browser
+* A bookmarklet to quickly save links from any browser.
-* Private or public links, so friends or internet strangers can see your collection
+* Private or public links, so friends or internet strangers can see your collection.
-* Add notes to links to add thoughts
+* Add notes to links to add thoughts or other information.
-* Advanced search including different filters and ordering
+* Advanced search including different filters and ordering.
-* Import existing bookmarks from HTML exports (other methods planned)
+* Import existing bookmarks from HTML exports (other methods planned).
-* Support for complete database and app backups to Amazon AWS S3
+* Support for complete database and app backups to Amazon AWS S3.
-* A built-in light and dark color scheme
+* A built-in light and dark color scheme.

 More features are already planned.
 Take a look at the [project board](https://github.com/Kovah/LinkAce/projects/1) for more information.